 Re-elected on November 8, 2016 to her fourth term, Congresswoman Sewell is one of the first women elected to Congress from Alabama in her own right.
 She is also the first black woman to ever serve in the Alabama Congressional delegation.

-Congresswoman Sewell sits on the exclusive House Committee on Financial Services and brings to the committee her more than 15 years of experience as a corporate securities and public finance attorney.
+Congresswoman Sewell sits on the exclusive House Ways and Means Committee and brings to the committee her more than 15 years of experience as a securities and public finance attorney.
 She also serves on the distinguished House Permanent Select Committee on Intelligence charged with the oversight of our national security.
 She is the Ranking Member on the Subcommittee on the Department of Defense Intelligence and Overhead Architecture, a key subcommittee on the House Permanent Select Committee on Intelligence.

 In her short time in Congress, Sewell has held several leadership positions including Freshman Class President in the 112th Congress.
 This term, she was selected by the Democratic Whip Steny Hoyer to serve as a Chief Deputy Whip, and sits on the prestigious Steering and Policy Committee, which sets the policy direction of the Democratic Caucus.
 Congresswoman Sewell is also a member of the Congressional Black Caucus and is Vice Chair of the New Democrat Caucus.
 She is also Co-Chair of the newly formed Voting Rights Caucus.